 As incredible as it may sound, vitamin E oil supposedly helps prevent skin cancer.
 Being considerably exposed to the sun is known to be a risk factor for skin cancer.

 Sunscreen is an obvious go-to skin protector, but vitamin E oil can also help.
-Just add a few drops of it to your usual sunscreen and apply it on your skin for protection.
+Just add a few drops of it to your usual sunscreen and apply it to your skin for protection.

 Its antioxidants act as a shield against the adverse effects of the sun.
-It is recommended to apply products rich in both vitamin E and C in the mornings before putting on your usual makeup.
+Applying products rich in both vitamin E and C in the mornings before putting on your usual makeup is recommended.

 Both vitamins combined to provide great lightweight skin protection throughout the day.